What is ACA-compliant coverage?

 Large-group and self-insured health insurance

-Large group plans have to comply with the ACA’s MLR requirement, which means they have to spend at least 85% of premium revenue on claims and quality improvements, and no more than 15% on administrative expenses.
-Self-insured plans are not subject to MLR requirements.4
+Fully-insured large group plans also have to comply with the ACA's MLR requirement, which means they have to spend at least 85% of premium revenue on claims and quality improvements, and no more than 15% on administrative expenses.
+Self-insured plans are not subject to MLR requirements.9

 Grandfathered plans

-Plans that were in force prior to 2014 have varying degrees of exemptions from the ACA’s rules.
-To be grandfathered, a plan must have already been in effect as of March 23, 2010, and while they are required to comply with some of the ACA’s regulations, they are exempt from many others.
+Plans that were in force before 2014 have varying degrees of exemptions from the ACA’s rules.
+To be grandfathered, a plan must have already been in effect as of March 23, 2010, and while they are required to comply with some of the ACA’s regulations, they are exempt from many others.10

-Grandfathered plans count as minimum essential coverage.
-So if and when a grandfathered plan is terminated, the termination will trigger a special enrollment period during which a new plan can be purchased.
+Grandfathered plans count as minimum essential coverage (MEC), which broadly includes all individual market coverage and all employer-sponsored coverage.13 So if and when a grandfathered plan is terminated, the termination will trigger a special enrollment period during which a new plan can be purchased.

 Grandmothered plans

-Individual and small-group policies with effective dates prior to 2014, but after March 23, 2010, are not grandfathered, but some are still in existence and they do not have to be fully ACA-compliant.
+Individual and small-group policies with effective dates before 2014, but after March 23, 2010, are not grandfathered.
+But some are still in existence, and they do not have to be fully ACA-compliant.

 Plans that aren’t regulated by the ACA

-In addition to grandfathered plans and grandmothered plans (both of which are major medical health insurance), the ACA specifically exempts some other types of coverage from its rules.
+The ACA specifically exempts some types of coverage (non-MEC) from its rules.

-These plans include short-term health insurance (exempt from ACA rules specifically because it is not considered individual health insurance8), accident supplements, fixed-dollar indemnity plans, dental/vision plans, critical illness insurance policies, travel insurance, and medical discount plans.
-These plans are not ACA-compliant coverage, and they continue to operate under state regulations much the way they did prior to the ACA.
+These plans include short-term health insurance (exempt from ACA rules specifically because it is not considered individual health insurance15), accident supplements, fixed-indemnity plans, dental/vision plans, critical illness insurance policies, travel insurance, and medical discount plans.
+These plans are not ACA-compliant coverage, and they continue to operate under state regulations much the way they did pre-ACA.

-They also do not fulfill the shared responsibility provision (mandate requiring people to have health insurance), since they are not minimum essential coverage.
-Although there’s no longer a federal penalty for not having minimum essential coverage, there is a state-imposed penalty if you’re in DC, New Jersey, California, Massachusetts, or Rhode Island.
-Short-term health insurance is not available in any of those states, but other types of non-ACA-compliant coverage, such as fixed indemnity plans, do tend to be available, and will not count as fulfilling a state-based individual mandate.9, 10, 11, 12, 13
+They also do not fulfill the shared responsibility provision (mandate requiring people to have health insurance), since they are not considered MEC.
+Although there’s no longer a federal penalty for not having MEC, there is a state-imposed penalty if you’re in DC, New Jersey, California, Massachusetts, or Rhode Island.
+Short-term health insurance is not available in any of those states, but other types of non-ACA-compliant coverage, such as fixed-indemnity plans, do tend to be available, and will not count as fulfilling a state-based individual mandate.16, 17, 18, 19, 20

 It’s also important to note that some special enrollment periods for ACA-compliant individual/family coverage are only available if the applicant had minimum essential coverage for at least one of the 60 days before a qualifying life event — such as moving to a new area or getting married.
 That requirement cannot be fulfilled with a short-term health plan or an excepted benefit plan, since they aren’t considered minimum essential coverage.